failedfast-failedoften/spend_analytics/README.md

 1. Analyst would schedule multiple queries in PeopleSoft to pull 4 tables monthly and manually download files.
 2. Manually adjust naming conventions in the newly generated files, clean reference data, compare existing reference files to new and implement changes to existing files linked to the master.
 3. Gather additional data from peers regarding updates to reference data (like list of active Business Units).
-4. Refresh querries in the master.
+4. Refresh queries in the master.
 5. Once a year update master model to include all 12 months data

 ## Toolkit